 My Aunt Sonya would always bring a cake that looked like something a cat hacked up.
 I love her, but her cakes…presentation was not her specialty.
 A joke under one’s breath would lead to an argument.
 And before you could slice open a can of cranberry jelly, Aunt Sonya was lighting a cigarette and arguing with Maw Maw over the mashed potatoes.

 My Paw Paw, Uncle Herbert, Momma and I would remain in the living room as the war ensued inside the kitchen.
 One time, the only thing that stopped their feuding was when I got choked on an olive.
 And as the half-eaten olive came flying out of my throat onto the red velvet cake, it brought some level of peace with it as the argument ended.

 By the time we sat down to eat, Aunt Sonya had smoked a pack of cigarettes.
 Paw Paw had snuck into the hidden bottle of gin.
 Uncle Herbert was out of the will…again.
 And Momma was picking olives out of her hair after saving my life.

 Crazy, I know…but as I would look around that table of chaos, I grinned.
 This was my family, and I loved them with all my heart.

 We were a mess, but we were loyal to one another.
 Had anybody else said or did something to us, we became a pack.
 We were always in each other corners.

 Sure, it would have been nice to have that Hallmark moment at Thanksgiving.
 But where is the fun in that?

 Sadly, some of those family members are no longer with us.
 And now we gather around the table with a few empty seats.
 But it doesn’t take long before we recall those moments that made us a family.

-My own Momma now vows that “she’s not doing this next year.”
+My own Momma vows that “she’s not doing this next year.”
 I am not sure if I am included back in the will technically.
-And there is always a jar of olives nearby to diffuse any situation in case of an emergency.
+And there is always a jar of olives nearby to diffuse any situation.